 If you do venture into the subway, you’ll be impressed by the modern, well-organized underground stations and the smoothness and efficiency of the ride.
 Just be on high alert and keep an eye on your belongings.
 The Metro is a notorious haven for pickpockets and thieves.

-Where to stay in Mexico City: Best neighborhoods and areas to stay in Mexico City
+Where to stay in Mexico City: Best areas and neighborhoods

 If you’re wondering where to stay in Mexico City, then this in-depth look at all of the major neighborhoods will help you to arrive at an informed decision.